 Anguilla, British West Indies

-It is small, only 16 miles long by 3 miles wide (26 x 5 km), with an area of 35 square miles (about 91 square kilometers).
-Europeans came up with the name because the island is somewhat shaped like an eel and Anguilla is a scientific name for eels.
+It is small, only 16 miles long by 3 miles wide (26 x 5 km), with an area of 35 square miles (or about 91 square kilometers).

 Anguilla lies about 140 miles east of Puerto Rico and is one of the most northerly of the Leeward Islands.
+The image at the right shows Puerto Rico via its flag and Anguilla to the East of it.

 Anguilla is a quiet island with award–winning sandy beaches, and equally award–winning hotels and restaurants.
 It has little traffic, no cruise ships and no casinos.
 This is the place to visit for the food, beaches, and water sports.

 The climate is tropical, but arid.
 It is served by easterly trade winds; temperatures are in the mid–80s Fahrenheit (27–30 Celsius).
 Rainfall is only about 35 inches a year (90 cm); most of that rain comes in the latter half of the year.
-Because of this the vegetation is largely bush.
-It's a relatively flat island.
+Because of this, the vegetation is largely bush.
+It’s a relatively flat island.

-Links and Maps
+Maps

 Local links has lots of pointers to local guides, forums, etc.